 Find a Good Book

 The IPL staff can help you find that next great read.
 Lists and recommendations are also available online.
-If you’re looking for book lists, author read-a-likes, or book discussion guides, check out Novelist: an online tool to help you find books.
 We recommend these great bookish websites: Booklist, Book Club Central, Goodreads, IndieNext, LitLovers, Reading Group Choices, Reading Group Guides, and Book Page*.

 *Pick up your free monthly copy of Book Page in the library.